opensearch-project/documentation-website/_ml-commons-plugin/ml-framework.md

    - /ml-commons-plugin/model-serving-framework/
 ---

-ML Framework was taken out of experimental and released to General Availability in OpenSearch 2.9.
+ML Framework was taken out of experimental status and released to General Availability in OpenSearch 2.9.
 {: .warning}